 To increase our distribution, we have purchased new trucks, hired new warehouse and programs team members, and increased our direct food distribution, including home delivery for our most vulnerable clients.
 We have also purchased a 256,000 square-foot facility located in the City of Industry to accommodate this increase in volume.

 We are now renovating the building to create a state-of-the-art food distribution center.
-We are currently in the first two phases of the building improvements, which include:
+We are currently in the second phase of the building improvements, which include:

 Ambient Storage Racking and Warehouse Improvements